Mpox: Diagnosis

 Clinical differential diagnosis distinguishes between rash illnesses, such as chickenpox, measles, bacterial skin infections, scabies, poison ivy, syphilis, and medication-associated allergies.

 Polymerase chain reaction (PCR) testing of samples from skin lesions is the preferred diagnostic test, although it has the disadvantage of being relatively slow to deliver a result.
 In October 2024, the WHO approved the first diagnostic test under the Emergency Use Listing (EUL) procedure.
 The Alinity m MPXV assay enables the detection of the virus by laboratory testing swabs of skin lesions, giving a result in less than two hours.

 Prevention

 Vaccine

-Historically, smallpox vaccine had been reported to reduce the risk of mpox among previously vaccinated persons in Africa.
+Historically, smallpox vaccine had been reported to reduce the risk of mpox among previously vaccinated people in Africa.
 The decrease in immunity to poxviruses in exposed populations is a factor in the increasing prevalence of human mpox.
-It is attributed to waning cross-protective immunity among those vaccinated before 1980, when mass smallpox vaccinations were discontinued, and to the gradually increasing proportion of unvaccinated individuals.
+It is attributed to waning cross-protective immunity among those vaccinated before 1980, when mass smallpox vaccinations were discontinued, and to the gradually increasing unvaccinated proportion of the population.

-As of August 2024, there are four vaccines in use to prevent mpox.
-All were originally developed to combat smallpox.
+As of August 2024, there are four vaccines in use to prevent mpox, all originally developed against smallpox.